Land Use Structuring

 4. Loan/Security Agreement

-The loan agreement between Lao Co A and Lao Co B can be for a specific purpose to purchase the Land.
+The loan agreement between Lao Co A and Lao Co B can be for the specific purpose to purchase the Land.
 In order to protect Lao Co A’s interests and ultimately For Co’s interests, such a loan may be secured by a security agreement whereby a mortgage over the Land and a pledge over shares in the Lao Co B are created.
 These agreements will need to be notarised by the Lao Notary Office and registered with the relevant Land Management Authority (in case of a mortgage) and the Ministry of Finance (in case of a share pledge).
 This process ensures the mortgage is registered against the Land Title Certificate and the share pledge is registered against Lao Co B’s shares.

-Our legal advisers can assist with:
+Our legal advisers can assist with the following:

 • drafting, reviewing and negotiating lease agreements, loan agreements and security agreements;